neu-se/zeugma/artifact/README.md

 zeugma-none, zeugma-one_point, or zeugma-two_point) each lasting three hours on each subject (ant, bcel, closure, maven, nashorn, rhino, and tomcat).
 These campaigns can be run using the directions given in ["Running a Fuzzing Campaign"](#running-a-fuzzing-campaign).
-The output from these campaigns should be collected in a single directory.
+The output from these campaigns should be collected into a single directory.
-Then, heritability metric should be computed following the directions given in ["Computing Heritability Metrics"](#computing-heritability-metrics).
+Then, the heritability metrics should be computed following the directions given in ["Computing Heritability Metrics"](#computing-heritability-metrics).
 Finally, a report can be created using the directions given in ["Creating a Report"](#creating-a-report).